Jorgumund/Cand3-Marshall/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Migration
-  - Computational Linguistics
+  - Demography
-  - Information Retrieval
+  - Quant Methods

 # Education to show in About widget
 education:
-  Degrees:
+  courses:
     - course: PhD in Sociology
       institution: McGill
       year: 2017-Current